AfsarAhmedBabu/MongoDB-restapi-express-app/README.md

 # MongoDB-restapi-express-app

-Configure MongoDB database:
+Steps to Configure MongoDB database:

 Go to https://account.mongodb.com/account/login (register and/or login)

-create a database (Free Shared Cluster)
+Create a database (Free Shared Cluster)

 Choose username and the password